AndrewHaglund/delta-absorb/readme.md

 ![Landscape and portrait images of the Gameboy Color skins showing the pause menu of a game relating to pocket monsters.](preview.jpg)

 Absorb is a Gameboy Color skin for the iOS emulator Delta.
-It maximizes screen size in landscape and portrait.
+It maximizes screen size in landscape and portrait and is optimized for OLED displays.

-## Currently Supports
+## Supported and tested
-- [x] iPhone with Face ID (10 to 15)
+- [x] iPhone with Face ID (X to 15)
     - [x] Landscape
     - [x] Portrait

+## Supports but untested
+I don’t have any of these phones to test so it might not work perfectly.
+It reuses the layout and design from the Face ID layouts.

+- [x] iPhone with Touch ID (7, 8, SE 2)
+    - [x] Landscape
+    - [x] Portrait

 ## Someday
 Until I design these, other devices will use the default skin from Delta (created by Caroline Moore).
-- [ ] iPhone with Touch ID
-    - [ ] Landscape
-    - [ ] Portrait

 - [ ] iPad
     - [ ] Landscape